Calvin and Hobbes by Bill Watterson for June 22, 2010

 35. Missing large

-slfitts Premium Member about 14 years ago
+slfitts Premium Member over 14 years ago

 Hey, billdi.
 Maybe you should put up a “Gun-Free Zone” sign on the front of your house.
 That will probably deter the bad guys.
 Also, if one or more makes it into your place, just politely tell them that you are calling 911 and the police will be there sometime soon.
 They’ll probably just shrug and go away.